Accept a payment with the Express Checkout Element

 Use a single integration to accept payments through one-click payment buttons.

-The Express Checkout Element gives you a single integration for accepting payments through one-click payment buttons, including Link, PayPal, Apple Pay, Google Pay, and Amazon Pay.
+The Express Checkout Element is an integration for accepting payments through one-click payment method buttons.
+Supported payment methods include Link, Apple Pay, Google Pay, PayPal, Klarna and Amazon Pay.

 Before you begin